zhihanC/simple-file-transfer-protocol/README.md

 All SiFT v1.0 MTP messages have a 16-byte header, an encrypted payload, and the authentication tag (with the exception of the login request within the Login Protocol).
 The header consists of the following fields:

 - **ver**: A 2-byte _version number_ field, which for SiFTv1.0 is the byte sequence `01 00`.
 - **typ**: A 2-byte _message type_ field that specifies the type of the payload in the message.
-Refer to the more detailed [specifications page](https://github.com/zhihanC/simple-file-transfer-protocol/blob/main/_specification/SiFT%20v1.0%20specification.md) for what kind of types are supported.
+Refer to the more detailed [project specifications page](https://github.com/zhihanC/simple-file-transfer-protocol/blob/main/_specification/SiFT%20v1.0%20specification.md) for what kind of types are supported.
 - **len**: A 2-byte _message length_ field that contains the length of the entire message (including the header) in bytes (using big endian byte order).
 - **sqn**: A 2-byte _message sequence number_ field that contains the sequence number of this message (using big endian byte order).
 - **rnd**: A 6-byte _random_ field that contains freshly generated random bytes.